vgteam/haplotype-aware-mapping-paper/README.md

-# population-mapping-paper
+# Haplotype-Aware Mapping Paper
-Scripts for the population-aware mapping paper project
+Scripts for the haplotype-aware mapping paper project